 While users know they can reach you through the contact form it’s also helpful to provide an alternate way of contacting.
 It will help them find the most convenient option to communicate.
 Sometimes they need to get an urgent response and your contact form can’t assure that.

-Although your business is online it tends to boost better engagement if you add local address with Google Maps (or a custom map).
-Remind people you exist in real, and that you are reachable.
+Although your business is online it tends to boost better engagement if you add a local address with Google Maps (or a custom map).
+Remind people you exist in reality, and that you are reachable.
 Besides, adding

 Top align labels

 Labels can be placed anywhere and there’s no hard and fast rule for that.
-Forms with top aligned labels tend to lead higher conversion than forms with left aligned labels.
-Moreover, top aligned labels look good on mobile screen as well.
+Forms with top-aligned labels tend to lead to higher conversion than forms with left-aligned labels.
+Moreover, top-aligned labels look good on mobile screens as well.

-For large data requirement, you can use left align labels because they help users scan easily.
+For large data requirements, you can use left align labels because they help users scan easily.
 Furthermore, they consume lower space which reduces unnecessary height for the form.
-For small or single-step forms, the top align labels is more considerable.
+For small or single-step forms, the top align labels are more considerable.

-Also the color of CTA button is important to give priority.
+Also, the color of the CTA button is important to give priority.
 Human eyes get attracted to the bright color.
 Let’s decide the color based on your overall design scheme but consider anything dark.